 - Payment plan technology can enable staff to set up a recurring automated payment until the patient’s balance is paid in full—requiring no further manual work by your team.

 Your front-office staff gives patients their first “welcome” as they arrive—have their backs by supporting the patient payment process!
-Download the webinar, I’ve Got Your Back: How to Support Your Front Office and Maximize Revenue Cycle Performance, for tips and strategies on maximizing patient payment revenue.
+Download the white paper, Patient Collections: Business Critical for Today’s Medical Practices, for tips and strategies on maximizing patient payment revenue.